 KEY MANAGERIAL PERSONNEL

-As required under Section 2(51) and Section 203 of the Act read with Rule 8 of theCompanies (Appointment and Remuneration of Managerial Personnel) Rules 2014 followingpersons are the Key Managerial Personnel of the Company:
+As required under Section 2(51) and Section 203 of the Act read with Rule 8 of theCompanies (Appointment and Remuneration of Managerial Personnel) Rules 2014 followingpersons are the Key Managerial Personnel of your Company:

-1. Shri Deepak.
-C. Mehta Chairman & Managing Director
+1. Shri Deepak C. Mehta Chairman & Managing Director

 2. Shri Umesh Asaikar Executive Director & CEO

 There has been no change in the Key Managerial Personnel of the Company during theyear ended March 31 2020.

 During FY 2019-20 six (6) Board Meetings were held.
 The details of the Board Meetingswith regard to their dates and attendance of each of the Directors thereat have been setout in the Report on Corporate Governance which forms part of this Report.